 The best AI receptionist is not always the one with the most features.
 In practice, the best choice is the one that matches your workflow, channels, escalation needs, and team capacity.
 Businesses usually get better outcomes when they choose for operational fit first and feature breadth second.

-A strong buying decision should compare setup flexibility, booking and routing ability, integrations, handoff quality, pricing logic, and how easy the system is to test and improve after launch.
+A strong buying decision should compare workflow fit, booking and routing ability, integrations, handoff quality, pricing logic, and how easy the system is to test and improve after launch.

 Before comparing vendors or platforms, define what you need the AI receptionist to handle first.
 Some businesses need basic FAQ handling.
 Others need lead capture, scheduling, routing, or after-hours first response.
 If the use case is unclear, the buying process becomes vague very quickly.